New funding sees art and treasures shared across the UK

 The Garfield Weston Foundation and Art Fund announced today the first recipients of its £750,000 funding and training programme, the Weston Loan Programme with Art Fund, which supports the wider sharing of national collections.

 Among the works to go on loan as part of the programme are self-portraits by Lucian Freud, Richard Hamilton and Eduardo Paolozzi, which will go to Rugby Art Gallery & Museum from the National Portrait Gallery in response to the museum’s visitors wanting to learn more about artists in its collection.
+You can follow this incredible journey in the video above.

 The Becket Casket will be loaned by the V&A to Peterborough Museum and Art Gallery, reuniting it with the city’s historical treasures in time for the 900th anniversary of Peterborough Cathedral, which houses the relics of former Archbishop of Canterbury, Thomas Becket.